 By the end of the rotation period, you should have a Special Committee Chair.
-By the end of your third semester of registration, you should have a full Special Committee and the Special Committee Selection & Change Form should be filed with the CVM Office of Graduate Education and the Graduate School.
+By the end of your third semester of registration, you should have a full Special Committee.
+Please go online to student center to update our special committee members.
 The Field of MIP requires that you have four faculty on your Special Committee.

 The course program will be formulated by you and the Special Committee.
 However, the Field of Molecular and Integrative Physiology recommends that all students take the following courses to acquaint themselves with various important aspects of the field.

 MIP WIP: As a MIP student, you are required to attend and participate in the Molecular & Integrative Physiology Work in Progress (BIOAP 7200 Animal Physiology and Anatomy Seminar), which takes place weekly during the academic year.
 Attendance and participation is required for all semesters in residence.
 Students in MIP present their research projects to their peers in these seminars.
 Guest speakers are also brought in to discuss topics of importance to the graduate students.
 If you wish to, you may get course credit for the seminar series by registering for BIOAP 7200 (Animal Physiology and Anatomy Seminar).

 Teaching Experience: Since MIP is a member of the BBS Program, every MIP student is required to complete a full-semester teaching experience.

 A-Exam: The Field of Molecular and Integrative Physiology strongly recommends the following format for the examination: